 All children have the opportunity to share their views through their school council representatives which is inclusive of children with additional needs.
-We listen to the views of children/young people with SEN including those on bullying by giving them every opportunity that other students have including taking part in recent online opinion surveys and the opportunity to take important roles such as House Captain and Playground Monitors which many of them have this year.
-We help to prevent bullying of children/young people with SEN as detailed in our inclusion policy.
+We listen to the views of children/young people with SEN including those on bullying by giving them every opportunity that other students have including the chance to take important roles such as House Captain.
+We are also developing a system of Playground Monitors which we hope to implement later this year.
+We help to prevent bullying of children/young people with SEN as detailed in our behaviour policy: www.ewelmeprimaryschool.com/policies.